 Transcript: Cow’s Milk Casomorphin and Autism

 Attacks of apnea, where babies temporarily stop breathing, and muscular atony, where babies go limp, after exposure to cow’s milk may also be explained by extracentral activity of casomorphin, meaning outside the brain.
-Casomorphin, this opioite-like peptide produced by cow’s milk, is also responsible for triggering pseudo allergic reactions and other abnormalities seen in crib death …and Moreover, similarly to morphine, they delay the gastric emptying time, and so may increase the risk of infants refluxing stomach back up into the lungs.
+Casomorphin, this opioite-like peptide produced by cow’s milk, is also responsible for triggering pseudo-allergic reactions and other abnormalities seen in crib death.
+Moreover, similarly to morphine, they delay the gastric emptying time, and so may increase the risk of infants refluxing stomach back up into the lungs.

-Thus, it can be said that the so-called milk-apnoea effect may consist of several components: an opioid-induced respiration depression, an opioid-induced pseudoallergic histamine-related respiratory response, an influence on the peripheral nervous system, a cow’s milk-induced reflux, followed by aspiration-induced apnoea.
+Thus, it can be said that the so-called milk-apnea effect may consist of several components: an opioid-induced respiration depression, an opioid-induced pseudo-allergic histamine-related respiratory response, an influence on the peripheral nervous system, a cow’s milk-induced reflux, followed by aspiration-induced apnea.

 Sudden infant death syndrome is not the only condition linked to these morphine-like compounds.
 From another medical journal recently, casomorphins liberated from the cow’s milk protein beta-casein are accused of participating in the cause of such conditions as: autism, crib death, type I diabetes, postpartum psychosis, circulatory disorders, and food allergies.